qble2/pdf-viewer-spring-fx-app/README.md

 # PDF Viewer Spring FX

 A [JavaFX](https://openjfx.io) application that is launched and managed via [Spring Boot](https://spring.io/projects/spring-boot), to utilize Spring features.
-The application aims at easing the manipulatation of large PDF files.
+This application aims at easing the manipulatation of large PDF files.

 - The graphical interface is composed of several controllers decoupled following the Event-Driven Design.
 - The templates are created with [Scene Builder](https://gluonhq.com/products/scene-builder).